 Most ’90s moment The whole meta concept of the film – an actor playing a version of himself – now feels unmistakably ’90s.

 The combination of director Spike Jonze and writer Charlie Kaufman: does it get more ’90s than that?
 This was Jonze’s first feature: best known till then for his inventive music videos for the likes of The Beastie Boys and Björk.
 It was also the first feature by the screenwriter Charlie Kaufman, who went on to write ‘Adaptation’ and ‘Eternal Sunshine of the Spotless Mind’.
 Its premise is loopy: John Cusack is a filing clerk on a building’s seventh-and-a-half floor who discovers a portal into the head of the actor John Malkovich.
 Naturally, he starts selling tickets so that others can also enjoy the experience.
 In retrospect, it seems the perfect film for the very dawn of the Internet age when other people’s lives would become our own like never before.
-Dave Calhoun
+DC

 Director Patrick Keiller

 Most ’90s moment It marks a point just before Britain was rebranded and the internet revolutionised conspiracy culture.